ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/data-mapper.md

 #### Initialize arrays, add, and delete elements

+!!!
+Info
->**Info:** The actions are provided based on the type of the selected field.
+    The actions are provided based on the type of the selected field.
 If you click on the triple dots button of an array-typed field, you will see the **Initialize Array** option.

 Once the array is initialized, you can add array elements by clicking the **+ Add Element** button.
 Furthermore, clicking the triple dots button on any array element will provide the option to delete that element.